Soccer-Former Liverpool striker Robinson dies aged 61

 April 28 (Reuters) - Former Liverpool striker Michael Robinson has died at the age of 61, the Premier League club said on Tuesday.

-Ireland international Robinson, who won the league, League Cup and European Cup with Liverpool in the 1983-84 season, also played for Brighton & Hove Albion and Queens Park Rangers before finishing his career with Spain's Osasuna.
+The former Ireland international, who won a league, League Cup and European Cup treble with Liverpool in the 1983-84 season, also played for Brighton & Hove Albion, Manchester City and Queens Park Rangers before ending his career with Spain's Osasuna.

-Robinson stayed in Spain after his playing career and became a respected television commentator, pundit and presenter.
+Leicester-born Robinson stayed in Spain after his playing career finished in 1989 and became a respected television commentator, pundit and presenter.

 "Liverpool FC is deeply saddened by the passing of former player Michael Robinson, aged 61," the club said in a statement.